michaelmusty/.dotfiles/ISSUES.markdown

     Fixed for the instances I found, but it would be interesting to find whether this is a bug in pdksh or whether it's a dark corner of the POSIX standard.

+    Turns out that old versions of Bash in `sh` mode do this too.